Halych: History

 The oldest archaeological artifacts from the territory of Halych are classified to Paleolithic period 40,000 years ago.
-More systematic findings from a wide number of archaeological cultures dated from 5500 BC, indicate continuous occupation of the region for the past 7,000 years, and suggest the population of Halych increased significantly in the 7th and 8th centuries BCE.
+More systematic findings from a wide number of archaeological cultures dated from 5500 BC, indicate continuous occupation of the region for the past 7,000 years, and suggest the population of Halych increased significantly in the 7th and 8th centuries BC.

-Local officials attribute the first written mention of Halych to the year 896.
+Local officials attribute the first written mention of Halych to the year 896 AD.
 This date is supported by a record found in the Gesta Hungarorum, court chronicles of the Hungarian king Béla III dating from the beginning of the 13th century.
 The chronicles describe a stay of Hungarian tribes led by Prince Álmos in Halych on their way through Slavic land to Pannonia.
 The claim is not supported by serious scholars.
 Similarly, another curious date for the first written mention, 290 AD (with a reference to "Getica" by Goth Jordanes) is not accepted by majority.